dkrasner/Simpletalk/README.md

 ![](images/simpletalk-calligraphy1.svg)
 # Overview
 This repository hosts a project, currently named "SimpleTalk," begun at the initiation of the UnitedLex computing lab.
-More information is to come, but an overview of the lab and its structure can be found in the [mandate document](https://github.com/dkrasner/Simpletalk/blob/master/Mandate_Public_Repository.pdf).
+More information is to come, but below is a short description of one of our projects.

 # SimpleTalk
 A project inspired by the ideas from [HyperCard](https://en.wikipedia.org/wiki/HyperCard) and [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).
 The project is very early stages and represents our desire to think about 'authoring' environments.
 The goal is not so much to create a working system, although that is one, but to begin thinking about research in personal computing moving forward.